-By night, the women bunked and boarded either at campsites or with welcoming families who provide warm showers, comfortable beds, delicious meals, and good conversation.
+By night, the women bunked and boarded either at campsites or with welcoming families who provided warm showers, comfortable beds, delicious meals, and good conversation.
 This rest was short-lived, as they prepared themselves for the early morning that awaited them.

 Power Through the Tough Moments

-When asked about the toughest portions of their trek all of the women had moments to share about bike piece malfunctions, falls, being tired, sore, chaffed, or sunburnt, tough sleeping conditions, and waking up every morning having to psych themselves up for another full, brutal day of 40–60 miles.
+When asked about the toughest portions of their trek all of the women had moments to share about bike piece malfunctions, falls, being tired, sore, chaffed, sunburnt, tough sleeping conditions, or waking up every morning having to psych themselves up for another full, brutal day of 40–60 miles.
 But one constant rebuttal to these tough moments was that it was all, without a doubt, worth it.

-“One recurring theme throughout hardships of the trip was comparing our petty struggles to what the girls who we are riding for have been through.
+“One recurring theme throughout hardships of the trip was comparing our petty struggles to what the girls we’re riding for have been through.
 We all found ourselves in little or big struggles bringing our focus back to why we ride, and the situations that we are trying to aid these girls to overcome.
 That mindset made everything that went wrong for us seem so small in the grand scheme of our trip and our goal,” says Lizzie.